whaleal/whaleal.github.io/en-docs/whaleal-platform/01-whaleal-overview/02-example-deployment.md

 ## Test Install on a Single Host

-For a test deployment, you can deploy all of the WAP components to a single host, as described in Install a Simple Test WAP Installation.
+For a test deployment, you can deploy all the WAP components to a single host, as described in Install a Simple Test WAP Installation.

 > If you would like to test backup services, use the WAP Application to configure them.
 When configuring WAP, you can specify the backup settings.